ilyasergey/YSC2229/source/wsl.rst

         :width: 820px
         :align: center

-10. You can use `VSCode <https://code.visualstudio.com/>`_ instead of Aquamacs for your development, assuming you've done steps 1-5.
+10. You can use `VSCode <https://code.visualstudio.com/>`_ instead of Aquamacs, assuming you've done the steps 1-5.

     First, you you will need to install the `OCaml and Reason IDE extension
     <https://marketplace.visualstudio.com/items?itemName=freebroccolo.reasonml>`_,